Milford Hampshire

 The UK Beach Hut

-Although nowadays huts are firmly fixed to the ground the origins were the wheeled bathing machines used throughout the 19th Century.
+Although nowadays huts are firmly fixed to the ground, their origins are the wheeled bathing machines used throughout the 19th century.

 bathing machine photo